4drian3d/ChatRegulator/README.md

 ## Configuration

 Check the configuration and function of each option here [Configuration](https://github.com/4drian3d/ChatRegulator/wiki/Configuration)

+## Plugin API

+The plugin offers you several methods and events to interact in the detections and with the infraction players.
+Check the plugin API and its usage at [API](https://github.com/4drian3d/ChatRegulator/wiki/Plugin-API)